Market Trends & Analysis

 Las Vegas absorbed its largest multifamily delivery wave since the Great Recession - 15,000 units in three years - while retail vacancy hit a 15-year low of 5.1%.
 Hospitality construction slowed to historic lows with only 640 rooms in the pipeline, even as the industrial sector saw $1.6 billion in transaction volume.

-3Q25 CA Quarterly Newsletter
+3Q25 Southern California Quarterly Newsletter

 In Q3 2025, Los Angeles and Inland Empire commercial real estate markets exhibited contrasting trajectories.
 Over the quarter, Los Angeles confronted widespread sector challenges with vacancies, with industrial climbing to 6.5%, office space remaining stubbornly elevated at 16.0%, and multifamily reaching decade highs at 5.3%.
 Hospitality fundamentals remained strong with top-tier occupancy and ADR performance.